The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 - A secretarial declaration of a public health emergency under Section 319 of the Public Health Service Act

-- A declaration by the governor of your state or territory
+- A declaration of emergency or disaster by the governor of your state or territory

 If the president declares a disaster, the Secretary of Health and Human Services may also authorize waivers or modifications under Section 1135 of the Public Health Service Act.